 Discussed and adopted at UVA Board Meeting, September 25, 2017

+Whereas, Organics are defined to include food waste, garden trimmings, yard waste, prunings, and other green waste materials;

 Whereas, the State of California has identified Organics diversion (keeping organics out of the landfill) to be its number one Waste Management and Climate priority;

-Whereas, organics typically make up approximately one third of the volume of waste picked up from our customers
+Whereas, organics typically make up approximately one third of the volume of waste picked up from our customers;

-Therefore, it is therefore the policy of the UVA Board to be fully support the organics diversion requirements of the State (i.e. provide a comprehensive program for mandatory commercial organics recycling), while also providing voluntary residential organics diversion programs where practical.
+Therefore, it is therefore the policy of the UVA Board to be fully support the organics diversion requirements of the State (i.e. provide a comprehensive program for mandatory commercial organics recycling), while also providing voluntary residential organics diversion programs where authorized and practical.

 Relevant Legislation: